cyrilletuzi/vscode-angular-schematics/walkthroughs/firstGeneration.md

 - legacy component, directive and pipe with NgModules
 - legacy class guard, resolver and interceptor
 - Material (dialog, table)
-- Jasmine / Jest unit test
+- unit test (jasmine / jest / vitest)

 If you do not see some schematics, see the troubleshooting guide in the next walkthrough step.